 - Interest Coverage Ratio: (EBITDA/Interest Expense) must stay above 2.0x

 - Timing Restrictions: The dividend recap cannot be done until two years have passed, therefore 2023 is the earliest the recap can be undertaken. we will create a toggle for the years the dividend recap can be done.
 Due to the date-related covenants, we will create a drop-down list where the only options are restricted to N/A, 2023, 2024, and 2025.
-We’re going to assume the recap debt will be raised at the beginning of the “Recap Year,” so the available recap debt capacity is based on the prior year LTM EBITDA and the amount of debt outstanding, not the current period.
-Let’s also assume that the recap is completed right at the beginning of the “Dividend Recap Year”, meaning the full interest amount and mandatory amortization will be due in the year it was raised.
+We’re going to assume the recap debt will be raised at the beginning of the “Recap Year,” so the recap debt is based on the prior year’s debt capacity, NOT the current period.
+And since the recap is completed right at the beginning of the “Dividend Recap Year”, the full interest amount and mandatory amortization will be due.

-As long as these two maintenance covenants and the timing restriction is followed, the sponsors are free to raise additional debt to pay themselves a dividend without having to refinance any debt.
+As long as these two maintenance covenants and the timing restriction are followed, the sponsors are free to raise additional debt to pay themselves a dividend without having to refinance any debt.